kaihendry/dabase.com/content/blog/5G-a-race-to-the-bottom.md

 2. Photos of you
 3. Your utility bills
 4. Your mobile records for law enforcement
-5. **Where you are**
+5. **Where you are** aka your location

-This is of course really interesting to governments, criminals and lets not forget...
-MVNOs or Wireless application service providers (WASPs) who usually have access to the same location data!
+This is of course really interesting to governments, **criminals** and lets not forget...
+Mobile virtual network operators (MVNOs)  or Wireless application service providers (WASPs) who usually have access to the same sensitive data!

 For example in South Africa there was a case where [location data was leaked to criminals to kill a police commander](https://mybroadband.co.za/news/cellular/371884-vodacom-and-mtn-data-linked-to-assassination-scandal.html)!